 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
-As you likely understand, older air conditioners may have more leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only gone up due to scarcity.
+If this sounds like a case study on supply and demand, then you are on the right track.
+As you might assume, older air conditioners could more frequently experience leaks and need repairs.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
+Prices have only increased due to scarcity.

-Remember that in order to buy R22, you must be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which increases expenses.
-This fee is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.
+Don’t forget that in order to purchase R22, you’ll need to be an EPA-certified technician.
+So, the normal homeowner isn’t able to purchase a cylinder themselves.
+Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, what does this mean for you?

-The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.
+The cost of R22 is radically increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to assess your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.
+If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
+This is why when our professionals come out to assess your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade because of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+If you have an air conditioning system that was built before 2010, your AC will likely have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
 You can find the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can check your user’s manual.
-Alternatively, you can call your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+If you can’t find it, you can check your user’s manual.
+Otherwise, you can contact your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a recognized brand, there are other companies that make R410a).
+The industry has moved from R22 to R410a, which you may know by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating tests than R22.
+It offers a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

-You may have heard of “drop-in” replacements for R22.
-We strongly advocate against this route.
-Normally a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
-It usually costs the homeowner more money, and almost always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a system, which when done correctly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to fit with the new refrigerant.
-If this crucial step is missed, your system will quickly stop working, and you’ll need to get a new unit anyway.
-If you are insistent on exploring this option, then consult with an HVAC professional to determine your best alternative.
+You may have heard information about “drop-in” replacements for R22.
+We strongly recommend against this option.
+Typically a homeowner who is uneasy about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
+It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
+The reality about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
+The phrase “drop-in” is suggesting retrofitting a system, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to fit with the new refrigerant.
+If this critical step is avoided, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+If you are insistent on exploring retrofitting, then consult with an HVAC company to determine your best replacement refrigerant.

-Your manufacturer will typically not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
-It’s normally just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will probably not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
+It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s better to discuss pricing offers with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to manage an unforeseen replacement.
-To reduce the chances of an emergency on a hot day, many of our customers decide to do a pre-emptive replacement, and replace an old AC before it quits working.
+It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
+To avoid an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old AC before it breaks down.
 If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 might use R22, so it’s best to check with an HVAC Expert.
-You can always look for and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+However, systems installed after 2010 could still use R22, so it’s ideal to check with an HVAC Expert.
+You can always check for this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

-To recap, if your HVAC equipment was produced prior to January 2010, particularly if it’s older than a decade, you have a few options:
+To review, if your HVAC equipment was produced prior to January 2010, particularly if it’s older than a decade, you have a few options:

-- Reach out to an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
-This is not recommended.
+1. Contact an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
+This is not what we recommend.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
-The law doesn’t require you to replace your air conditioner.
+You aren’t required by law to replace your air conditioner.
 At some point, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.

-The ideal option is to buy a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment will also be more efficient and give you superior comfort, helping to decrease your energy costs.
+The best option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment is more efficient and offer you superior comfort, helping to reduce your energy costs.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
+Call Service Experts Heating, Air Conditioning & Plumbing today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.

 The good news

-While making the switch to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not implausible to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not implausible to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 *Freon is a registered trademark of the DuPont Corporation